Colin Campbell, 1st Baron Clyde: Commander-in-Chief of India

 On 11 July 1857, at an early stage in the Indian Mutiny, Lord Palmerston offered Campbell the command of all British forces in India.
 Promoted to the local rank of full general in India the same day, he left England the next day and reached Calcutta in August 1857.
 He relieved and then evacuated Lucknow in November 1857 and, after attacking and decisively defeating Tantia Tope at the Second Battle of Cawnpore in December 1857, he captured Lucknow again in March 1858.
 He was promoted to the substantive rank of full general on 14 May 1858 and raised to the peerage as Baron Clyde, of Clydesdale in Scotland on 3 August 1858.
 In Autumn 1858, faced with a further mutiny by the East India Company's European troops, who had not received their enlistment bounties, he used British troops to enforce discipline until the British Cabinet agreed to some concessions.
 He continued in charge of the operations in India until all aspects of the revolt had died away and then returned to England in June 1860.

 Retirement and memorials

 In retirement he lived at 10 Berkeley Square in London.
 Promoted to field marshal on 9 November 1862, he died at Chatham on 14 August 1863, and was buried in Westminster Abbey.
 His monument was sculpted by Thomas Gaffin.

-A statue of Campbell by Carlo Marochetti was erected in Waterloo Place in London in 1867 and a statue of Campbell by John Foley was erected in George Square in Glasgow in 1868.
+A statue of Campbell by Carlo Marochetti was erected in Waterloo Place in London in 1867.
+Another statue of him by John Foley was erected in George Square in Glasgow the following year.

+There is a public house in Kilburn High Road, North West London, named after Sir Colin Campbell of the same name.
+It is an Irish pub but the building has operated as a tavern (in his name) for more than 100 years.

 Family

-Campbell never married or fathered any children.
+Campbell never married, or fathered any children.